TSOlami/TSOlami/README.md

-# Hi there! 👋
 ![Header](./main/assets/github-header-image.png)

 #### Welcome to my digital universe!

+I'm a 22-year-old final year Pure & Applied Mathematics student living in Lagos.
+Exciting news—I recently graduated from ALX Software Engineering! 🚀

+I'm all about building software that tackles real-world problems.
+Right now, I'm on the lookout for opportunities to collaborate with a talented bunch of developers to create some seriously cool stuff.
+Remote or on-site, I'm open to both!

-I'm a 22-year-old final year Pure & Applied Mathematics student based in Lagos.
-As a passionate Software Engineer & Developer, my expertise spans across various realms of technology.
-From crafting seamless web experiences to diving into the intricate world of backend development, I find joy in creating and solving.
+As a Software Engineer & Developer, I'm passionate about a wide range of tech things.
+Whether it's crafting smooth web experiences or diving deep into backend development, I find joy in creating and solving.
+Let's build amazing products together! 💻✨

 ## My Skills